Our Experts Weigh in: 8 Top Tips for Weight LossArticle posted in: South Beach Diet South Beach DIY

 This is one of our diet tips that is an integral part to staying on track.
-As you’re moving into steady weight loss in Phase 2, this might look different than what you experienced in Phase 1.
+As you’re moving into steady weight loss in South Beach Diet Phase 1, this might look different than what you experienced in your first week.
 Don’t get discouraged!
-Phase 1 was created as a fast jumpstart to your weight loss, while Phase 2 was designed to produce sustainable, healthy results.
-Your progress might seem a little more gradual in Phase 2, but it will be steady.
-So stick with your meal plan as it’s laid out, and pay attention for other signs of progress: increased energy, your clothes fitting better, having fewer cravings for sweets and junk—basically all the benefits of living healthy that don’t depend on the scale.
+The first week was created as a fast jumpstart to your weight loss, while the following weeks were designed to produce sustainable, healthy results.
+Your progress might seem a little more gradual moving forward, but it will be steady.
+So stick with your meal plan as it’s laid out and pay attention for other signs of progress: increased energy, your clothes fitting better, having fewer cravings for sweets and junk—basically all the benefits of living healthy that don’t depend on the scale.
 That’s how you know you’re on the right track!
 The South Beach Diet is a lifestyle—a new way of eating and thinking about food that’s literally changing your life—and that’s pretty awesome!

 If you’re feeling stuck or in need of motivation, remember you can always reach out to our expertly trained weight loss counselors.
 They are here for you every step of the way!
 For one-on-one support, chat with a counselor online, email email@example.com or call 1-888-841-2620.